 Cloud Cost Management is the concept of efficiently managing your cloud expenses.
 It usually involves understanding the costs associated with your cloud and eliminating those that are unnecessary.
-When it comes to cost management, there are no shortcuts.
+When it comes to cloud cost management, there are no shortcuts.
 You must make proper plans, get the basics correct, and involve your teams so they understand the importance of the situation.
 Cloud cost management has become an important topic for cloud providers these days, and has become the new requirement for any software company.

 In 2020, Gartner predicted that the public cloud market would grow to $257.9B for the year and the companies were projected to collectively waste $90.8B in public cloud spend.
 Public cloud providers aren’t likely to complain, but engineers and company finances most certainly are.
 Cloud providers such as Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP) are becoming a larger part of our IT budget.